TrungTho/saga-playground/README.md

     - [ ] Init Springboot server with dependencies (update init in Makefile)
     - [ ] API for handling confirming payment webhook (payment captured)
     - [ ] Transactional inbox pattern for order checkout processing (pull from kafka -> store to inbox table -> send ack to kafka -> trigger event to listener to process)
+      - [ ] Be careful with already-processed orders (check internal DB before starting the logic)
       - [ ] Background worker for failed message listener trigger (crash before triggering or crash when processing) -> batch process
         - [ ] disable comsumer offset auto commit -> use transaction to save messages to db + commit offset to satisfy at least one delivery
       - [ ] Consider removing/moving processed records -> check for best practices here